 In the handling of dangerous goods, accidents often necessitate different emergency responses and procedures for the mutual exchange of information, and a coordinated approach should be ensured.
 Cooperation between neighbouring States should also be examined.

-Procedures for emergencies could involve programs related to Intelligent Transport Systems that can trace and track dangerous goods.
+Procedures for emergencies could involve programs and advanced applications and technologies of information and communication (Intelligent Transport Systems technology) that can trace and track dangerous goods.
+This includes emergency vehicle notification and default detection.

 Reports on serious accidents or emergencies that may occur during the loading, filling, carriage or unloading of dangerous goods are mandatory under ADR.
-Paragraph 1.8.5 therein stipulates that the loader, filler, carrier, or consignor, as appropriate, must submit a report to the competent authority of the country where the emergency took place.
+Paragraph 1.8.5 therein stipulates that the loader, filler, carrier, or consignee, as appropriate, must submit a report to the competent authority of the country where the emergency took place.

 Conclusions